-Elon Musk Is Having a Bad Week and It's Only Tuesday
+Elon Musk Is Having A Bad Week And It's Only Tuesday - Jalopnik

 Elon Musk is having a very bad week indeed, and that's despite it only being Tuesday.
 Somehow, it just got worse: a federal court has rejected Musk's attempt to get himself released from his Securities and Exchange Commission still-required Twitter sitter, even though he owns the whole social media company.

-That’s after the U.S. Virgin Islands issued a subpoena for Musk to turn over any communications with the deceased child trafficker Jeffrey Epstein and billionaire George Soros’ fund dumped its Tesla holdings (eliciting some ugly, antisemitic conspiracy theory signaling from Musk.)
+That's after the U.S. Virgin Islands issued a subpoena for Musk to turn over any communications with the deceased child trafficker Jeffrey Epstein and billionaire George Soros' fund dumped its Tesla holdings.

 A federal appeals court rejected Musk's arguments that the SEC was launching meritless witch hunts in order to infringe on his free speech as meritless, the Verge reports: